New combo therapy shows promise for Hard-to-Treat colorectal cancer

 Summary

-This study tests a new treatment for people with advanced colorectal cancer that has spread to the liver, lungs, or abdomen and cannot be removed by surgery.
+This study tests a new treatment approach for people with advanced colorectal cancer that has spread to the liver, lungs, or abdomen and cannot be removed with surgery.
 The treatment combines a short course of radiation with immunotherapy (tislelizumab), chemotherapy (CAPOX), and a targeted drug (bevacizumab).
-The goal is to see if this combination can shrink tumors and improve outcomes.
-The study involves 33 participants and is currently active but not recruiting.
+The goal is to see if this combination can shrink tumors and control the disease.
+The study involves 33 participants and is currently active but no longer recruiting.

 Disclaimer Read more